guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 # LSTM for Human Activity Recognition

-Human activity recognition using smartphones sata set and an LSTM ANN.
+Human activity recognition using smartphones dataset and an LSTM RNN.
 Classifying the type of movement amongst six categories:
 - WALKING,
 - WALKING_UPSTAIRS,
 - WALKING_DOWNSTAIRS,